 The total project budget is just over €20M.
 The EU LIFE programme will contribute almost €12M, or 60% of the total eligible budget.
 The budget is focused on the first phase in order to kick-start and stimulate the new integrated approach to water management.
 Detailed budgets are prepared at the start of each phase, rather than for the full 10-years of the programme.
 The total budget for the first phase is €8.5M; €5M from EU LIFE.

-The Healthy Rivers Trust has a New Director
+The Mersey Rivers Trust has a New Director

 - Great Cheadle Hulme Easter Hunt

 - Locals to help shape the plans for a stream

 - River Surveys

 - Opening up the River Mersey In Stockport